 Introduces methods of communicating technical information in engineering design and research.
-Topics include freehand sketching, lettering, scales, drawing layout, orthographic projection, pictorials, auxiliary views, section views, dimensioning, descriptive geometry, thread and fastener specifications, and tolerances.
-Includes an introduction to computer-aided drafting.
+Topics include freehand sketching, lettering, scales, drawing layout, orthographic projection, pictorials, auxiliary views, section views, dimensioning, thread specifications, and tolerances.
+Includes Computer-Aided Design with parametric solid modeling, drawing production and assemblies.
 Prerequisite: MATH 098 or 099.

 After completing this class, students should be able to: